McCae Hillstead: BYU

 Hillstead transferred to play for the BYU Cougars.
 During his first season with the Cougars in 2024, he used the season to redshirt.
-Heading into the 2025 season, after starting quarterback Jake Retzlaff was suspended and entered the transfer portal, Hillstead is the favorite to start for the Cougars.
+Heading into the 2025 season, after starting quarterback Jake Retzlaff was suspended and entered the transfer portal, Hillstead was the favorite to start for the Cougars.
+However, he was beat out by true freshmen Bear Bachmeier.
+Hillstead made his Cougars debut in the season opener against Portland State, where he attempted his only passes of the season, completing four of five attempts for 33 yards, and added 23 rushing yards in the victory.
+He appeared in five games during the season, including the 2025 Pop-Tarts Bowl victory over Georgia Tech.
+Hillstead entered the NCAA transfer portal on December 29, 2025.

+Utah State (second stint)

+On January 8, 2026, Hillstead returned to Utah State under second-year head coach Bronco Mendenhall.
+He was named the Aggies' starting quarterback entering the 2026 season.